rxue/azure_pig/README.md

 ## DEMO Introduction
 * **Script Action**: config_anaconda.sh
-* Scripts run in the demo:
+* Scripts to run in the demo:
   * *src/aggregate_by_single_grouped.pig*
   * *src/aggregate_by_single_grouped.py*